Travel guide

 Photo: Ehsan Haque · Pexels

-Plan comparison by days
+Plan comparison by days and travel profile

-Trip type Duration Recommended GB Profile
+Trip type Duration Recommended GB Usage profile

-Classic trip 10-14 days 5-8 GB Cities + beaches, daily maps
+Classic trip 10-14 days 5-8 GB Cities + beaches, daily maps and social media

-Long trip 3-4 weeks 15-20 GB Northeast + Amazon, high usage
+Long route 3-4 weeks 15-20 GB Northeast + Amazon, high usage and long journeys

-Travel eSIM vs. local Brazilian prepaid
+Travel eSIM vs. roaming vs. local SIM card

 How to activate it upon arrival in Brazil